earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-02-landsat-cloud-masks.md

 landsat_pre_cl_free = em.mask_pixels(landsat_pre, cl_mask)
 ```

-Alternatively, you can directly input your mask values and the pixel QA layer into the `mask_pixels` function:
+Alternatively, you can directly input your mask values and the pixel QA layer into the `mask_pixels` function.
+This is the easiest way to mask your data!

 {:.input}
 ```python